pace/cloud-sdk-android/docs/index.md

 * If you do not pass an `CustomOIDConfiguration`, the `IDKit` can not be used.
 * If used, the `CustomOIDConfiguration` needs to be initialized with at least the `clientId` and the `redirectUri` of your identity provider.
 All other properties in `CustomOIDConfiguration` can be additionally set if e.g. own identity provider endpoints are wanted.
 * Please head over to [IDKit setup](#setup-1) to learn more about how to set up this functionality.

+### From 12.x.x to 13.x.x
+The `connectedFuelingStatus` property of the `CofuGasStation` is now nullable so that the Cofu gas station is not skipped in the cache loading if this property is absent in the API response.
+If you use the `CofuGasStation` object, keep in mind that the `connectedFuelingStatus` property can now be `null`.

 ## IDKit
 **IDKit** manages the OpenID (OID) authorization and the general session flow with its token handling via **PACE ID**.